 - There were teams who were highly engaged and delivering NO value to the business at all.
 And to make it worse, some of these teams had the highest sick rate.

-- People were gaming the numbers or hiding because they knew they could – if they claimed they weren’t engaged – anything went and whole new initiatives and organisational spend was mobilised to deal with people saying they weren’t engaged.
+- People were gaming the numbers because they knew they could.
+If they claimed they weren’t engaged, anything went and whole new initiatives and organisational spend was mobilised to deal with people saying they weren’t engaged.

 - Some terrible managers were threatening people with being fired if they didn’t get high engagement scores – such was the emphasis on this unscientific and unproven number.

-- The whole system changed to be one of focus on staff happiness, rather than focus on keeping the business alive AND retaining our good people.
+- The whole system changed to focus on staff happiness, rather than focus on keeping the business alive AND retaining our good people.

 The data about where to improve was very clear from many sources in the business, but everyone was blinded by the eNPS/engagement numbers and they believed that engaged staff meant healthy staff and big profit.
 Wrong.